 Our Analysis and Test Results

 The PJD7720HD was neck and neck with the Editors' Choice award-winning BenQ HT2050 in our image quality testing.
 It scored a 7, just behind the top score of 8 and well ahead of the low score of 3.
 It was able to project bright whites right next to dark, rich blacks.
 It was also able to produce good color contrast and pop in the majority of movies we viewed.
 The only area where it fell behind the BenQ was in bright and dark scenes.
 In very dark scenes colors tended to look just a little washed out and muddled.
 In very bright scenes some contrast and definition were lost when compared to the BenQ.
 Despite these minor inferiorities we doubt anyone would be unhappy with image quality when using the PJD7720HD as a home theater projector.
 The 1080p resolution also made easy work of text and graphs, both looking like they were printed onto the screen.
-Also, the luminous PJD7720HD lost very little of its color quality or sharpness when projecting in a bright room, making it great choice for business presentations or photographers who want to present their photos in well lit venues.
+Also, the luminous PJD7720HD lost very little of its color quality or sharpness when projecting in a bright room, making it a great choice for business presentations or photographers who want to present their photos in well lit venues.

 Ease of Use